(ATTN: UPDATES with more comments by health minister in para 5-6, 20)

 The authorities also decided to adopt Level 1.5 distancing measures for the country's southwestern Jeolla provinces.

-Gwangju, the biggest city in the region, has already been under Level 1.5, the second-highest in the country's social distancing system, since Thursday, but health authorities pointed out that COVID-19 appears to be spreading fast across North and South Jeolla provinces.
+Gwangju, the biggest city in the region, has already been under Level 1.5, the fourth-highest in the country's social distancing system, since Thursday, but health authorities pointed out that COVID-19 appears to be spreading fast across North and South Jeolla provinces.

 "For the Jeolla region, the daily average of virus cases in the recent one-week period stood at 27.4, which is close to its Level 1.5 criteria of 30 cases," the authorities said.